 COMP 930, Open Source Software Development

 COMP 932, Design Patterns

 Elective courses can also be selected from the curriculum of the graduate certificate in Software System Engineering that is offered by the CS department and whose courses are taught in Manchester:

-Other options are courses in the Master of Science in Management of Technology (MOT) program.
+Other options are courses in the part-time MBA program.